openstack/charm-interface-ceph-mds/README.md

 # Overview

-This interface layer handles the communication between the Ceph Monitor and an client that requires an admin key.
+This interface layer handles the communication between the Ceph Monitor and a client that requires an admin key.

 # Usage